 - 1. Define the CSS with its types and use them to provide the styles to the web pages at various levels. - 2.
 Develop the modern web pages using the HTML and CSS features with different layouts as per need of applications. - 3.
 Use the JavaScript to develop the dynamic web pages. - 4.
 Use server side scripting with JSP to generate the web pages dynamically. - 5.
-Gain knowledge of client side scripting, validation of forms and AJAX programming. - 6.
-Create applications by using the concepts like JSP and Servlet
+Gain knowledge of client side scripting, validation of forms and AJAX programming.
+Create applications by using the concepts like JSP and Servlet functions, function definition, Random-number generator, scope rules, global functions, recursion.

-UNIT I - INTRODUCTION TO VBSCRIPT VB Script: Introduction- Embedding VBScript Code in an HTML Document Comments-Variables- Operators-Procedures- Conditional Statements- Looping Constructs - Objects and VBScript - Cookies.
+Introduction To VB script: Introduction- Embedding VBScript Code in an HTML Document Comments-Variables- Operators-Procedures- Conditional Statements- Looping Constructs - Objects and VBScript - Cookies.